Abby Jimenez (writer): Romance writing

 During a camping trip to Boundary Waters, Jimenez told her children a story that she later developed into a young adult novel.
 Though she ultimately discarded the novel, she went on to write two series of romance novels.
 Her debut novel The Friend Zone was a bestseller in Poland and won an Empik award in 2020.
 The audiobook for the novel, narrated by Teddy Hamilton and Erin Mallon, was nominated for that year's Audie Award for Romance.

 Her third and fourth novels Life's Too Short (2021) and Part of Your World (2022) both went on to become USA Today and New York Times Best Sellers.
 Her novels have been optioned by Thruline Entertainment, which has begun work on a film adaptation of The Happy Ever After Playlist.
 Life's Too Short won the 2022 Minnesota Book Award in the Genre Fiction category.
 Yours Truly was chosen as Book of the Year for 2023 by members of the Book of the Month club.
 Her 2024 novel Just for the Summer reached number 1 on the New York Times Best Seller list.
 It was also chosen for Good Morning America's book club for April 2024.

-Jimenez has most recently published Say You'll Remember Me on April 1, 2025.
-The novel has already reached number 1 on the New York Times Best Seller list in the categories of "Combined Print and E-Book Fiction" and of "Hardcover Fiction".
+Jimenez published Say You'll Remember Me on April 1, 2025.
+The novel reached number 1 on the New York Times Best Seller list in the categories of "Combined Print and E-Book Fiction" and of "Hardcover Fiction".
 Jimenez has most recently announced her next book titled The Night We Met, that will follow the love story of the friends of Say You'll Remember Me protagonist, Xavier.
 A third romance novel will follow The Night We Met to round out the Say You'll Remember Me series.

 According to the Minnesota Star Tribune, Jimenez's novels incorporate "very real and relatable" life experiences like anxiety, grief, and fertility alongside common tropes in romance comedies, and their settings in Minnesota have led her to become a "one-woman booster for state tourism".
 PBS Books noted in 2024 that her novels had sold over 1.5 million copies and had been translated into 28 different languages.